Quality HomeMade Food & Recipes | Love Food Love Life | Live Your Food Fantasy

 This puri can be made in two ways.
 I am sharing the way I like making, which is mixing the Urad dal in wheat flour, The other way is stuffing the urad dal in centre of the dough (I prefer making Kachori this way).
 It is a pure veg dish, and is a “no onion no garlic recipe” and is “vegan” as well.
 Must say, it is calorie rich meal and makes for an indulgent breakfast on special occasions.

-First of all, wash and soak Urad dal in enough water for 2-3 hours.
+First of all, wash and soak urad dal in enough water for 2-3 hours.
 After that strain the water completely and transfer it into the blending jar along with ginger piece.
-Make coarsely grounded paste of it.
+Make a coarsely grounded paste of it.

 In a mixing bowl, sieve together the flour and semolina.
-Add oil, dal paste and all the spices into the bowl.
+Add oil, dal paste and all the spices into it and with the help of lukewarm water, knead it into a smooth and tight dough similar to the dough for normal poori.

 Once the oil is hot enough, slid them into pan and fry them till they reach a nice golden brown colour by flipping and turning the sides.